 Types of Reserves and Surplus on Balance Sheet

 A general reserve is also known as a revenue reserve.
 The amount kept separately by an entity from its profits for the future purpose is known as revenue reserves.
 It is simply the retained earnings of an entity kept aside from the entity’s profits for meeting certain or uncertain obligations.

 #2 – Capital Reserve

-Capital Reserve refers to a part of the profit which is kept by an entity for a specific purpose like providing for financing long-term projects or writing off any capital expenses.
-This reserve is created from any capital profit of an entity that is the profit earned from profit other than the core operations of a business.
+Capital Reserve refers to a part of the profit which is kept by an entity for a specific purpose, like providing for financing long-term projects or writing off any capital expenses.
+This reserve, created from any capital profit of an entity that is earned from profit other than the company’s core operations.